 As an independent agent of Landstar, Jansson can provide you with the knowledge and experience to make your logistics flow smoothly.
 Whether it’s inbound or outbound freight, we have the capabilities and expertise to get your items safely where they need to go.

 Inbound freight is generally seen as goods traveling from a supplier/manufacturer to a distribution center or retail store.
-In contrast, outbound freight is typically seen as goods that are being shipped to customers, such as for online orders or for international shipment.
+In contrast, outbound freight is typically seen as goods that are being shipped to customers, such as for online orders or for international shipments.

-In either type of freight, we offer flexible solutions tailored to the specific needs of our customers with varying levels of service from expedited delivery to more economical shipping options.
+Additionally, in either type of freight, we offer flexible solutions tailored to the specific needs of our customers with varying levels of service from expedited delivery to more economical shipping options.
 Contact Jansson today and let’s talk about your shipping needs!